Layers of

 A good theoretical approach is available from Euronova's distance

-available from the national security adviser and his recommended
+available from the current National Security Advisor at ACE and his recommended

 consultants.